Commercial Courts in Germany: An Alternative for International Business Disputes

 • Commercial Court at the Hanseatic Higher Regional Court in Bremen – specialized in aerospace, logistics, and maritime trade

-Sources: Hanseatic Commercial Court for Aerospace, Logistics and Maritime Trade of the Free Hanseatic City of Bremen (Hanseatic Commercial Court Bremen - HCCB)
+Sources: Hanseatic Commercial Court for Aerospace, Logistics, and Maritime Trade of the Free Hanseatic City of Bremen (Hanseatic Commercial Court Bremen - HCCB)

 Hamburg